 During the early part of 2012 he decided to break away from the “live” music scene to pursue other interests, including spending more time with his family.
 He later became a “live” DJ Host of his own show heard on The Bluegrass Mix.
 In April of 2013 Brett returned to his mandolin and vocal duties with Stoney Creek and is still playing area venues and festivals while still hosting his Friday evening “live” broadcast heard now on The Bluegrass Jamboree.
-A special featured artist often calls in to share what’s going on with a new project or where they’re traveling to next.
+Occasionally, a special “featured artist” is often interviewed to share information regarding a new recording project and current updates on their band during his broadcasts.
 On an invite Brett also Host/Emcee’s a number of area concert events and festivals.

 Brett is also self-taught with other musical talents.
 He played drums, piano, bass and guitar and recently, a ukulele (which originally was intended for his youngest daughter).
 Basically, anything with strings Brett will pick it up and try to figure it out.

 Today, Brett proudly presents to you, “Bluegrass Retrospect, featuring the Finest in Area and Mainstream Bluegrass Music!”
 He’ll do his best to get your favorite Bluegrass Artists of “yesterday” and “today” as well as your favorite rising Bluegrass Artists of “tomorrow” aired for you right here, on The Bluegrass Jamboree !
 Be Sure To Tune In !